HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

   )
 }}

-The above charts shows size of response body size, It is often called as "raw response size" that measures only the raw, often decoded, data payload received.
+The above chart shows the size of response body size, It is often called as "raw response size" that measures only the raw, often decoded -- the data payload that client received.
 It represents the size of the resource itself.
-However as per the research and common practices for Wasm deliverables, Wasm modules are compressed and optimized with various tools like <a hreflang="en" href="https://github.com/google/brotli">Brotli</a> and also transfered over network to the client with compression methods like gzip, br, zstd along with Content-Encoding headers.
+However as per the research and common practices for Wasm deliverables, Wasm modules are compressed and optimized with various tools like [Brotli](https://github.com/google/brotli) and also transfered over network to the client with compression methods like gzip, br, zstd along with Content-Encoding headers.

 {{ figure_markup(
   image="compression-methods-desktop-client.png",